ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 end;
 ```

-In this situation you couldn't accidentally switch the columns in `do_something`
+In this situation, you couldn't accidentally switch the columns in `do_something`
 even though both are `real`, and indeed SQLite will only see the type `real` for
 both.
-If you have your own variables typed `real<size>` and `real<duration>`
+If you have your own variables typed `real<size>` and `real<duration>`,
 you can't accidentally do:

 ```sql
   call do_something(duration, size);
 ```

 even though both are real.
 The type kind won't match.

 Importantly, an expression with no type kind is compatible with any type kind
 (or none).
 Hence all of the below are legal.

 ```sql
 declare generic real;